Docs

 alien build

-Build your stack into deployable artifacts:
+Build your stack into deployable output:

 alien build --platform <platform>